openjck/bedrock/docs/install.rst

     $ cp settings/local.py-dist settings/local.py

-You shouldn't need customize anything in there yet.
+You shouldn't need to customize anything in there yet.

 Check out the latest product-details::